2023 German Open (badminton)

 The 2023 German Open (officially known as the Yonex German Open 2023 for sponsorship reasons) was a badminton tournament that took place at the Westenergie Sporthalle in Mülheim, Germany, from 7 to 12 March 2023 and had a total prize pool of $210,000.

 Tournament

 The 2023 German Open was the fifth tournament of the 2023 BWF World Tour and was part of the German Open championships, which had been held since 1955.
-The tournament was organized by the German Badminton Association with sanction from the Badminton World Federation.
+The tournament was organized by Vermarktungsgesellschaft Badminton Deutschland (VBD) mbH for the German Badminton Association with sanction from the Badminton World Federation.

 Venue

 This international tournament was held at the Westenergie Sporthalle at Mülheim, Germany.

 Point distribution

 Below is the point distribution table for each phase of the tournament based on the BWF points system for the BWF World Tour Super 300 event.

 Prize pool

 The total prize money for this tournament was US$210,000, distributed of the prize money in accordance with BWF regulations.